Extended-Thunder/send-later/index.md

 meantime, you can see a list of scheduled messages by clicking on the Send Later button in the main Thunderbird window.

+**ANOTHER NOTE:** Because the column isn't currently available in Thunderbird, Send Later now saves the next scheduled send time of each scheduled message in its date field, so it's visible in the Date column of the message list.
+This means that any messages in your drafts folder with dates in the future are probably scheduled with Send Later!

 ### Show Send Later Header

 This preference controls whether the Send Later schedule should be displayed